elmital/FixMCStats/README.md

 - [MC-189484](https://bugs.mojang.com/browse/MC-189484) : _"Statistics screen Tab selection is not centered"_ Since MC 1.20.5 the bug has been fixed and is no more included in versions above 1.0.0 of the mod
 - [MC-213104](https://bugs.mojang.com/browse/MC-213104) : _When resizing the Minecraft window while in the statistics screen, the tab resets to "General"_ Since MC 1.21.2 the bug has been fixed and is no more included in versions above 1.1.1 of the mod
 - [MC-259687](https://bugs.mojang.com/browse/MC-259687) : _"Distance by Elytra" statistic is approximately doubled_ Since MC 1.21.2 the bug has been fixed and is no more included in versions above 1.1.1 of the mod
+- [MC-267006](https://bugs.mojang.com/browse/MC-267006) : _The Distance Flown statistics rapidly increases when you are standing in Ender Dragon's hitbox_ Since MC 1.21.2 the bug has been fixed and is no more included in versions above 1.1.1 of the mod

 ### Won't fix :